 Tricycling is a great alternative to some of these problematic activities.
-The three wheel bike setup means that you don't need to balance like on a bike and there is a very low chance of a fall (especially if you are riding on a paved surface).
+The three wheel bike setup means that you don’t need to balance like on a bike and there is a lower chance of a fall (especially if you are riding on a paved surface).
 It also provides a much more comfortable, reclined riding position that is far easier on the back.
-The gear setup on most tricycles is also a lot more foregiving than on a bicycle: you can pedal gently and move at a slower speed with makes the strain on knees and hips much lower.
+The gear setup on most tricycles is also a lot more forgiving than on a bicycle: you can pedal gently and move at a slower speed which makes the strain on knees and hips much lower.

 One other great advantage to having a 3-wheel bicycle for adults is that they are also useful!
 You don’t just have to set aside a time to go out and get exercise, you can incorporate your adult trike into your daily routine.
 It might take a little more time to ride your tricycle out to the grocery store and back, but you are getting outside, getting active, and getting supplies for dinner!
 That’s what we call a win-win!